Aman Tuleyev: 2000 presidential campaign

 Tuleyev ran for president again in the 2000 election.

 In 2000 Tuleyev was opposed to his fellow-Communist Zyuganov (who was running again), and thus was not acting as a "backup candidate" like he had in the previous election.
 In fact, it was speculated that Putin's camp had convinced Tuleyev to run for the purpose of siphoning support away from Zyuganov.
 Tuleyev, in an appearance on NTV, essentially stopped short of endorsing Putin.
 Tuleyev served as an attack dog, directly criticizing Zyuganov and the Communist Party.

 His campaign platform focused on radically shifting the balance of power between the federal government and Russia's regional governments.
 This entailed a proposal to reduce the number of subjects from 89 to a mere 35, and for the chief executives of the subjects to be appointed rather than elected.

 His campaign ran ads touting his successes as governor of Kemerovo.

 His support was believed to be between one and two percent of the electorate.
 Tuleyev was seen as unlikely to (even optimistically) garner more than 5% of the vote.

-He ultimately placed fourth, receiving 2,217,361 votes (3% of the overall vote).
+Tuleyev ultimately placed fourth, receiving 2,217,361 votes (3% of the overall vote).
 He carried a plurality of the Kemerovo Oblast's vote.

+2000s and 2010s

+In 2000, he was expelled from the nationalist-communist umbrella organization called Popular-Patriotic Union.